Cotalker/documentation/docs/documentation/client/channels.md

 <img alt="layout" className="img_sizing item shadow--tl" src={useBaseUrl('img/client_channels_00.png')} />
 <br/>

 1. **Title Bar**: Displays channel name and users.
 If a task is associated with a channel, press the title bar to slide open the task's configuration panel.
-If the channel is part of a regular group, press the title bar to contact other users directly or view shared media and files.
+If the channel is part of a standard group, press the title bar to contact other users directly or view shared media and files.
 2. **Chat Area**: Displays messages, files, images, emojis, task state updates, bot interactions, and more.
 [Click here for more details.](#chat-message-options)
 3. **Attachment Icon**: Press to add files you wish to share.
 Or you can simply drag and drop files in the chat area.
 4. **Actions Button**: Direct access to actions allowed in the channel.
 Actions can be filling out a survey or changing a task's state.
 [Click here for more details.](#task-menus-within-channel)